MarsZhaoYT/TSCD-Dataset/README.md

-# TSCD-Dataset
+# TSCD Time Series Change Detection Dataset
-Time series Chengdu Dataset for paper "COUD: Continual Urbanization Detector for Time Series Building Change Detection"
+This is the Time series change detection Dataset released and used in paper "COUD: Continual Urbanization Detector for Time Series Building Change Detection".